MarteXcoin-documentation/Documentation/merchants/getting-started.rst

 ------------------------

-`Spark Payments <https://get-spark.com>`__ allows you to quickly start accepting point-of-sale payments in Dash at a physical store.
+`Spark Payments <https://get-spark.com>`__ allows you to quickly start accepting point-of-sale payments in MarteX at a physical store.
 The system works as an app, and is available for Android, macOS, Windows and Linux, with an iOS progressive web app (`PWA
 <https://en.wikipedia.org/wiki/Progressive_Web_Apps>`_) in development.

-The project is an external terminal application for processing Dash payments in brick and mortar stores.
-The merchant types the sale amount in their local currency (94 currencies supported), the application will generate a QR code sale for the proper amount of Dash for the customer to scan.
+The project is an external terminal application for processing MarteX payments in brick and mortar stores.
+The merchant types the sale amount in their local currency (94 currencies supported), the application will generate a QR code sale for the proper amount of MarteX for the customer to scan.
 Then the terminal will provide feedback on the status of the payment (received, timed out, partial, instantsend or regular), and if set up - fiat conversion through `uphold.com <https://uphold.com>`_.
 A